 It’s clear that these changes are likely to put more demands upon managers of rural properties.
 They need to be aware of where and when different types of contractors are likely to arrive on-site and spot any potential conflicts ahead of time.
 Additionally, for managers of rural contracting businesses it becomes more important to regularly check that their remote workers are safe and well, and to ensure they have real-time information relating to the sites that they are visiting.

 Andy Masters has over 25 years of software development experience and lives on a lifestyle block with a horse-mad family.
-Andy is passionate about software, creativity, communication and entrepreneurship.
-In his free time he plays competitive chess (top 100 NZ).
-Andy has given invited lectures at University of Canterbury on ‘Blockchain Fundamentals’, and also presented at the Christchurch Future of Learning conference.
-He’s been a Christchurch Tech ‘Winter Mentor’ for the past 2 years and also been a judge for the Ministry of Awesome’s Lab5 Youth Entrepreneurship programme.
+Andy is passionate about software, creativity, communication, and entrepreneurship.
+Andy has given invited lectures at University of Canterbury on ‘Blockchain Fundamentals’, and has presented at the Christchurch Future of Learning conference.
+He’s been a Christchurch Tech ‘Winter Mentor’ for the past 2 years, and has been a judge for the Ministry of Awesome’s Lab5 Youth Entrepreneurship programme.